CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 CFA Course Details After 12th

 Although students cannot directly enrol in the CFA course after the 12th, they can start planning by choosing relevant undergraduate programs.
 A finance-related degree like a B.Com, BBA, Economics, or Finance degree is recommended but not mandatory.
+Understanding the CFA course details after 12th helps aspirants align their academic choices with the skills and knowledge required for the programme.
+Early awareness of these CFA course details after 12th allows students to focus on subjects and internships that strengthen their foundation for future CFA exams.

-• Eligibility: Graduation or final-year students can apply.
+Eligibility:ย Graduation or final-year students can apply.

-• Recommended preparation: Bachelor’s in Finance, Economics, Business, or related fields.
+Recommended preparation:ย Bachelor’s in Finance, Economics, Business, or related fields.

 CFA Exam Format:

-Level 1 – MCQ Multiple choice questions
+Level 1ย โ€“ MCQ Multiple choice questions

-Level 2 – Vignette-supported (Case Study Based) multiple-choice questions
+Level 2ย – Vignette-supported (Case Study Based) multiple-choice questions

-Level 3 – Vignette-supported (Case Study Based) essay and multiple choice questions
+Level 3ย – Vignette-supported (Case Study Based) essay and multiple choice questions

 CFA Level-wise topics weightage: